 City-Owned Versus Designer-Owned ADU Pre-Approval Programs: What’s the Difference?

-Pre-approved ADU programs in California typically fall into two categories: city-owned plan programs and designer-owned plan programs.
+Pre-approved ADU programs typically fall into two categories: city-owned plan programs and designer-owned plan programs.

 In the first type of program, cities contract with a design or architecture firm to create a set of ADU plans that the city will pre-approve according to their regulations and code requirements.
 In these programs, the municipality will typically own the plans once they are designed.